-In terms of administration, I have been the director of the Collins Living Learning Center since 2011 and of the IU Food Project since 2015.
+In terms of administration, I was the director of the Collins Living Learning Center 2011-18 and of the IU Food Project and Institute since 2015.

 Beyond the academy, I have worked as a consultant on the issues of contemporary child immigration and integration in Italy (an EU project) and on smoking in post-World War II Italy (for a law firm).
 I grew up in Berkeley and have spent a number of years in Italy, mostly Rome, on various research trips and as a fellow of the American Academy in Rome.